cyayon/cyayon.github.io/orange/Bring Your Own Router Orange ISP.md

+source: Bear.app

 ---
 tags:
   - nbux/orange
   - nbux/mikrotik
+  - publish

 ---
 # Bring Your Own Router Orange ISP

-Version 20250410
+Version 20250505

 This document describe how-to configure DHCP clients for ISP Orange in France.
 This could be used to remove the Livebox and prefer your own router…